FORGET YOUR DOOMED NEW YEAR'S RESOLUTION

 This article originally appeared in Issue 5 of Mountain Bike for Her.

 Percentage of people who are successful in achieving their New Year’s resolution: 8%.
 Yes, that’s it.
 Not even double digits.
 What is the #1 resolution that people make?
 Lose weight.
-So why is it every year so many people wait for the New Year to make the promise to make changes?
+So why is it that every year so many people wait for the New Year to make the promise to make changes?
 I’ve never understood it, and no, I don’t make a New Year’s resolution.
 Here’s why you shouldn’t either.

 Photo Credit: Mark Jeffery